Taxman123.com logo

 2010 model year cars that apply are hybrids manufactured by Cadillac, Chevrolet, Ford, GMC, Mercury, Mercedes-Benz and Nissan.

-This car availability info is obviously time sensitive so check for yourself before giving it another thought.
+This car availability info is obviously time sensitive so check before giving it another thought.

 As always check with the IRS for the latest changes in the laws www.irs.gov/